 Next, ask your higher-self to identify the first time you felt the emotion you are having difficultly with.
 If you do not have a conscious memory of it please do not worry, just use your intuition to reveal the relevant insights.

 Once you have an idea, ask yourself whereabouts you feel that emotion in your body and imagine breathing the white light into that space until it dissolves entirely.

 Set an intention in the form of an affirmation or mantra to transform the emotion, banishing it from your being across all time and space.

 Then ask your angels for clear guidance on new ways of responding so that you can continue to evolve with more joy, confidence, and fulfillment.

 Finally, start to become aware of your breath as you open your eyes and become fully present in the day.

 Hopefully, you will feel lighter than before.
-Continue to observe your behavioural responses and reactions over the next few days and notice what arises for you.
+Continue to observe your behavioral responses and reactions over the next few days and notice what arises for you.
 Remember that wellness is a journey.
 It is similar to peeling the layers from an onion.
 You may notice other feelings surfacing so tackle them in a similar fashion.
-Emotions need to be healed through our hearts in the present so embrace the prospect of stepping into a better version of you and do the work…
+Emotions need to be healed through our hearts in the present to embrace the prospect of stepping into a better version of you and do the work…

 What emotions are you experiencing that you are ready to abandon?